 |Amount per serving|

 |Total Carbohydrate 6g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This salmon recipe from "The Union Square Cafe Cookbook" by Danny Meyer and Michael Romano (HarperCollins) is fast and easy to prepare.
-The salmon is baked in a vinaigrette of balsamic vinegar, orange juice, Dijon mustard, and fresh herbs (parsley basil and mint).
-Not only is it a quick-cooking recipe, it also is low calorie and low carb.
+The salmon is baked in a vinaigrette of balsamic vinegar, orange juice, Dijon mustard, and fresh herbs (parsley, basil, and mint).
+Not only is it a quick-cooking recipe, but it also is low-calorie and low-carb.
 That's a win-win situation!

 Recipe reprinted with permission from The Union Square Cafe Cookbook by Danny Meyer and Michael Romano (Ecco).

 1/4 cup freshly squeezed orange juice, from 1 orange